Wendy & Peter Pan: Productions

-Stratford-upon-Avon (2013-14) and (2015-16)
+Stratford-upon-Avon (2013–14) and (2015–16)

 The play had its premiere on 10 December 2013 where it ran at the Royal Shakespeare Theatre in Stratford-Upon-Avon until 2 March 2014.
 The production was directed by Jonathan Munby, designed by Colin Richmond, music by Oliver Fox and Jason Carr, lighting by Oliver Fenwick, sound by Christopher Shutt and fights by Terry King.

 For Christmas 2015 the production was revived by the RSC at the Royal Shakespeare Theatre where it began on 25 November 2015, with previews from 17 November, and ran until 31 January 2016.
 The play had received some changes from the 2013 production, such as new changes to the score by Oliver Fox and Jason Carr, new script and scene changes including flying and fighting scenes.
 Many members of the cast had also changed from the previous production.

-Edinburgh (2018-19)
+Edinburgh (2018–19)

 A new production directed by Eleanor Rhode, starring Isobel McArthur as Wendy Darling and Ziggy Heath as Peter Pan, ran at the Lyceum Theatre, Edinburgh from 29 November 2018 to 5 January 2019.

-Leeds (2021-22)
+Leeds (2021–22)

 A revival was commissioned as part of the Christmas 2022 season at the Leeds Playhouse, with original director Jonathan Munby returning.
 It was previously performed as part of the 2020 Summer Olympics in Tokyo at the Bunkamura in summer 2021.

 London (2025)

 The Bunkamura/Leeds production is opened as part of the RSC's Autumn season at the Barbican Centre, London from 21 October to 22 November 2025, with original director Jonathan Munby again returning.
 Toby Stephens starred as Mr Darling/Captain Hook.

+The production received a nomination for Best Casting of Theatre at the 2026 Casting Directors' Guild Awards.